intmus/inttheory22-23/_08-cadences-phrasing/a1-cadences.md

         - Any authentic cadence that does not fulfill all of the requirements for a PAC.
 - **Half Cadence (HC)**
     - Any phrase that ends on a V chord.
-    - **Phrygian Half Cadence (PHC)**
-        - This is a special type of half cadence that only occurs in minor and must have a iv<sup>6</sup> resolving to a root-position V chord
 - **Plagal Cadence (PC)**
     - Any phrase that ends in IV resolving to I
         - Commonly associated with "Amen" at the end of chorales
 - **Deceptive Cadence (DC)**
     - Any phrase that ends with V resolving to vi/VI

+### Phrygian half cadence

+There is a special type of half cadence that is used often enough in certain musical styles that it has received a special name: the *Phrygian half cadence (PHC)*.
+This is a special type of half cadence that only occurs in minor and must have a iv<sup>6</sup> resolving to a root-position V chord.
+We will not use this often, but you should be aware of it and able to label it when you see it.

+{% capture ex2 %}X:2
+T:Phrygian half cadence
+M:4/4
+L:1
+K:Eb
+V:1
+[FC]| [GD]|]
+V:2 clef=bass
+[CA,,]| [=B,G,,]|]{% endcapture %}
+{% include abc-example.html number="2" abc=ex2 %}